DangerNoodle21/National_Capstone_Vision/README.md

 - numpy
 - smbus2

-Also needed for this project is OpenCV.
-Ins talion varies by system.
+Also needed for this project is [OpenCV](https://opencv.org/).

 - cv2

 ## Status of Project

-#### This is a Capstone Project build to fulfill requirements for a Master of Computer Science Degree offered by National University
+This was a Capstone Project build to fulfill requirements for a Master of Computer Science Degree offered by National University.
+As of right now, it is being used as resource for the various parties is was built for.
+Minor features will be implemented as well as performance experiments in regards to threading.
+These expierments will be merged into the main branch if performance it the future*.